-The 15-degrees of loft on the club is standard for a 3-wood.
+The 15 degrees of loft on the club is standard for a 3-wood.
 However, some players may prefer a 16 or 16.5-degree option.
 This may be a bit tough to hit from thick rough but that’s what you have a hybrid for.

 This Callaway Edge irons review will look at the four clubs featured in this set since it does not include longer irons.
-The strongest lofted option is a 6-iron with 26-degrees, while the set’s 9-iron is 39-degrees.
+The strongest lofted option is a 6-iron with 26 degrees, while the set’s 9-iron is 39 degrees.

 These cavity back irons feature an oversized head profile and perimeter weighting for optimal forgiveness.
 They are designed to provide exceptional stability at impact to ensure a stable clubhead and straighter shot from many different lie conditions.

 The sand wedge, on the other hand, contains a wide sole.
 It is engineered to glide through rough and sand.
 As a result, it promotes an impeccable connection between clubface and ball.

-We saved the most essential instrument for last, the putter.
+We saved the most essential instrument, the putter, for last.
 Callaway’s Edge golf set features a simple Odyssey White Hot Pro putter designed for players with an arc stroke.

 Furthermore, the putter is fitted with a Super-Stroke grip to reduce wrist movement and ensure stability through your stroke.